 - 45% for "My nephew said you might be able to help with something" (vague, contextual)

 The first one auto-executes.
-The second pauses for your review.
-The third definitely pauses.
+The second and third pause for your review.
 Same workflow, different outcomes based on the actual data.

 Over time, the system learns from your approvals and rejections.
-When you correct a misclassification, the underlying prompts and models improve.
+When you correct a misclassification, Rills surfaces an optimization suggestion to the underlying prompts and models.
 Future similar inputs get more accurate scores.
-The result is that you approve fewer and fewer actions over time, not because the system is counting approvals toward a "graduation," but because it is genuinely getting better at the task.
+The result is that you approve fewer and fewer actions over time because the AI agent is getting better at the task.

 When Full Automation Actually Makes Sense